How to Prevent Drug Addiction

 2.)
 Therapeutic Intervention

 When it comes to addiction recovery, psychotherapy is the most effective tool.
-And this is for one simple reason, it addresses the underlying problem that leads to addiction.
+The simple reason: it addresses the underlying problem that leads to addiction.

-To better explain, addiction happens in 5 stages.
+To better explain, addiction happens in five stages.
 The first of these is using drugs recreationally.
 Not everyone who experiments with a substance will become addicted.
-But the select individuals that do inevitably have an underlying reason.
+However, those that do always have underlying reasons.

 In some cases, they struggle with mental health and use substances to self-medicate. ² In others, they may have genetic disorders that make them more prone to addiction. ³

-Since everyone’s case is different, therapy is a great tool for identifying your case.
-Going off the 5 stages of addiction, the best time to intervene is before recreational use becomes abuse.
+Since everyone’s case is different, therapy is a great tool to identify your case.
+Going off the five stages of addiction, the best time to intervene is before recreational use becomes abuse.

 3.)
 Promote a Healthier Lifestyle

 As mentioned, in all cases of addiction, there is an underlying problem.
-In order to overcome this problem, you’re going to need to make lifestyle changes.
+To overcome this problem, you’ll need to make lifestyle changes.

 For example, if you struggle with substance abuse due to depression, you need to make the proper lifestyle changes to overcome this condition.
 Such changes may include exercising, dieting, or hobby-building activities.